ipavl/simplephpsite/README.md

 SimplePHPSite
 =============

-A clean copy of a re-written and improved version of my previous website template released in April 2012 with more features and more configurable.
+A clean copy of a re-written and improved version of my previous website template originally released in April 2012 with more options and features.

 Things included
 ---------------